swent-epfl/mvp-prd/template/7-functional_requirements.md

 #### Payment Processing

-Integrate payment gateways to handle transactions.
+Integrate payment gateways to handle transactions, such as Stripe or PayPal.
 Securely manage user wallet and transaction history.

 #### Review and Rating System